spraguejdev/visual-ecommerce/README.md

 > PLEASE NAVIGATE TO THE DEVELOPMENT BRANCH LOCATED ABOVE!
 HERE YOU WILL FIND DETAILED INSTRUCTIONS REGARDING HOW TO RUN THIS APP.

 > This a project that is currently in progress.
 What you see here is a full-stack Server Side Rendered app that incorporates React, Redux, React Router, Webpack, Babel, OAuth Authentication, Bootstratp and ES6.
-> The end goal of the project is to give those with reading disabilities the oppurtunity to manage their e-commerce store in a visual manner, cureing the need for accessability.
+> The gaol of this project is to showcase a working example of SSR
 > There will be many more features built within the following weeks.
 > Stay tuned for updates!